robotzero1/maix-image-classifier/README.md

 ![results](https://user-images.githubusercontent.com/60509953/106311191-0892f600-6265-11eb-9a53-b60bb8c28444.jpg)

 ## Preparing the Dataset
-Following the instructions here to bulk download some images of your favourite Star Wars characters
+Following the instructions in the Collecting Images section from here - https://github.com/robotzero1/tf2-retrain-easy to bulk download some images of your favourite Star Wars characters
 Clean up the images to remove anything that will confuse the machine learning algorithm
-Use a bulk image transformation tool to resize all the images to 224x224
+Use a bulk image resize tool to resize all the images to 224x224  (I used Fireworks.
+This is for GIMP https://alessandrofrancesconi.it/projects/bimp/ or most image editors offer this.)

 Create a folder structure like this
-datasets
+-datasets
  --c3po
  --r2d2
  --vader